Acronyms

 - Control group: 1000 people without brain cancer

-- They give each group a questionnaire that asks about their cell phone use history.
-Reported cell phone use is much higher in the case group, so they conclude that cell phone use may be associated with brain cancer.
+- Each group is given a questionnaire about their past cell phone use.
+The case group reports much higher usage, so the researchers conclude that cell phone use may be associated with brain cancer.

 - Advantages

-- Case-control studies are far cheaper and easier to perform than randomized controlled trials.
+- Cheap and easy - case-control studies are far cheaper and easier to perform than randomized controlled trials.
 Nowadays, entities that provide healthcare (e.g. governments, HMOs, insurance companies) maintain large databases of medical information on their clients, providing researchers with an enormous amount of data that can be used to perform studies with minimal effort and resources.

-- Unlike a prospective cohort study, there is no observation period, so results are available as soon as the data is analyzed
+- Immediate results - unlike a prospective cohort study, there is no observation period, so results are available as soon as the data is analyzed

-- Outcomes with a low incidence (< 3%) can be evaluated.
+- Low-incidence outcomes - outcomes with a low incidence (< 3%) can be evaluated.
 This may be unfeasible in a randomized controlled trial because it requires a very large number of participants.

-- Able to evaluate exposures that would be unethical in a randomized controlled trial.
+- Unethical exposures - case-control studies can evaluate exposures that would be unethical in a randomized controlled trial.
 For example, no trial is going to randomize patients to smoking or other known carcinogens.

-- Able to evaluate exposures that would be impractical in a randomized controlled trial.
+- Impractical exposures - case-control studies can evaluate exposures that would be impractical in a randomized controlled trial.
 For example, it would be impossible to randomize people to drinking alcohol or abstinence, as these behaviors are unlikely to change overnight.

-- Able to evaluate associations between conditions and outcomes.
+- Medical conditions and outcomes - case-control studies can evaluate associations between medical conditions and outcomes.
 You can’t randomize people to diseases like rheumatoid arthritis or ulcerative colitis, so the only way to look for a link between these conditions and an outcome like cancer or heart disease is with observational data.

 - Disadvantages